British Airways and Iberia Avios

 British Airways and Iberia have a unique partnership with each other

 These airlines are under the same parent company.
 There are certain conditions that apply, but you can actually transfer Avios between the 2 airline programs.
-This isn’t really relevant if you’re transferring from Amex since you can transfer Membership Rewards to either of the 2 programs.
+This isn’t really relevant if you’re transferring from Chase or from Amex since you can transfer Ultimate Rewards or Membership Rewards to either of the 2 programs.
 It is something that I wanted to point out, though.

 I want to reiterate that this is not the norm.
 Generally, you cannot transfer airline currencies to other airlines, including partners.
 Instead, you can use one program’s currency (such as British Airways avios) to book an award flight operated by a partner airline (such as American Airlines), subject to the rules of the program which which you are booking (British Airways in this example).
 That’s where this British Airways and Iberia partnership is unique, though.
 You can actually transfer British Airways avios to Iberia and vice versa.

 British Airways and Iberia have distance-based award ticket pricing